CaddieTrail Guide

 North Carolina is the spiritual home of American golf.
 Donald Ross lived in Pinehurst for four decades.
 The Sandhills corridor — Pinehurst, Pine Needles, Mid Pines, Tobacco Road — is one of the great golf destinations on earth.

-North Carolina Top 20 Trail
+North Carolina Top 20 Overall

 Mostly PrivateMultiple Trips